Prince Henry Cliff Walk (Between Katoomba and Leura)

 Katoomba Cascades

-From there, the track continues along the cliff edge towards Echo Point, passing several lookouts offering panoramic views of Jamison Valley, Katoomba Falls, Narrow Neck, and Mount Solitary.
+From the cascades, the track continues along the cliff edge towards Echo Point, passing several lookouts offering panoramic views of Jamison Valley, Katoomba Falls, Narrow Neck, and Mount Solitary.

 2. Echo Point and the Three Sisters